Stanley Kramer: Guess Who's Coming to Dinner (1967)

-For his fourth film about the sensitive subject of anti-racism, he both directed and produced Guess Who's Coming to Dinner (1967), a groundbreaking story about interracial marriage.
+For his fourth film about the sensitive subject of racism, he both directed and produced Guess Who's Coming to Dinner (1967), a groundbreaking story about interracial marriage.
 It starred Spencer Tracy, Sidney Poitier, and Katharine Hepburn, winning two Academy Awards with eight nominations.
 It has been listed in the top 100 films over the last 100 years by the American Film Institute.
 However, despite its popularity with the public and its box-office success, many critics gave it negative reviews.

 For Kramer and others involved in the production, it "was one of the most important events of their lives," writes Spoto.
 Partly because it was the first film that touched the subject since the 1920s silent era.
 "No one would touch this most explosive of social issues" until Kramer took on the challenge.
 Co-star Sidney Poitier called the film "revolutionary," and stated why:

 The film was also important as it was the last film role for Spencer Tracy, who was aware while making the film that he was dying and did in fact die a few weeks after its completion.
 It was his fourth film directed by Kramer and his ninth with Hepburn, who was so shaken by Tracy's death, that she refused to watch the film after it was completed.
 Kramer called Tracy "the greatest actor I ever worked with."

 As a result of this film's commercial success, Kramer helped spur on Hollywood to reform its film marketing practices when it was observed that the film was doing excellent business everywhere in the U.S., including the Southern states where it was assumed that films with African American lead actors never would be accepted.
 As a result, the prominent presence of Black actors in films never again was considered a factor in Hollywood film marketing and distribution.
 However, Kramer, bothered by the film's negative reviews and wanting respect as an important film artist like François Truffaut and Jean-Luc Godard, undertook a nine-college speaking tour to screen the film and discuss racial integration.
 The effort proved a dispiriting embarrassment for him with college students largely dismissing his film and preferring to discuss less conventional fare like Bonnie and Clyde directed by Arthur Penn.

 The film was Kramer's last major success, and his subsequent films were not profitable, and many had mixed reviews.
 Among those films were The Secret of Santa Vittoria (1968), R.P.M.
 (1970), Bless the Beasts and Children (1971), Oklahoma Crude (1973), The Domino Principle (1977), and The Runner Stumbles (1979).
 Oklahoma Crude was entered into the 8th Moscow International Film Festival where Kramer won the Golden Prize for Direction.
 At the time of his retirement, he was attempting to bring a script titled Three Solitary Drinkers to the screen, a film about a trio of alcoholics that he hoped would be played by Sidney Poitier, Jack Lemmon, and Walter Matthau.